theKnightsOfRohan/csvlens.nvim/README.md

 ## Credits

-The automatic download script was taken from [ellisonleao/glow.nvim](https://github.com/ellisonleao/glow.nvim).
+The automatic download script was taken and built off of from [ellisonleao/glow.nvim](https://github.com/ellisonleao/glow.nvim).